Measurement Model

 "Wattmeter 5" => 5

-If we need to obtain labels in the same order as the wattmeter definitions sequence, we can use the following code:
+If we need to obtain only labels, we can use the following code:

 julia> label = collect(keys(device.wattmeter.label))5-element Vector{String}: